Ernest Marples: Flight to Monaco

 His departure came in the wake of the failure of a plan to avoid paying tax on his properties by involving a Liechtenstein-based company with which he had been involved for more than ten years.
 He was to sell his Harwood Court block of flats for £500,000 to Vin International which would refurbish and sell them for between £2.25 million and £2.5 million.
 Marples would only be liable for capital gains tax at 30% on the transfer to Vin which, as an offshore company, would only be liable for stamp duty at 2%.
 The plan failed following the change of government in 1974.
 After reports of this plan were published in the Daily Mirror, the Treasury froze Marples' assets in Britain.
-In November 1977, he paid £7,600 to the British government in settlement of his breach of exchange control regulations, following which he made a return to London.
+In November 1977, he paid £7,600 to the British government in settlement of his breach of exchange control regulations, following which he made a return to London where, with agreement from HMRC, he was allowed to stay with friends for six weeks.